Shaglock/cod-camo-tracker/grok_documentation.md

 Duplicate Set: Click "Duplicate Set," enter a name, and switch to the copy.

 Delete Set: Click "Delete Set" (if more than one set exists) to remove the current set.

+Import/Export: Use the Import and Export buttons to save your sets to a file or load from a file.

 Tracking Camos
 Expand a Category: Click the category name or arrow to view weapons.